What are the Top 8 CISSP Domains? Explained

 Let us go through the requirements for you to become a CISSP Certified professional.

 To apply for the CISSP Exam, the candidate must possess five years of work experience in information security.
-Have two of the eight (ISC)² CISSP security domains in your work experience (CBK).
+Have two of the eight (ISC)² CISSP security domains in their work experience (CBK).

 You may be permitted for one-year remission/cancellation of the professional experience requirement if you possess at least one of the following benchmarks: